joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

 I am not a masochist—except concerning certain video games—so I'm in favor of reasonable default argument use.
 Default arguments are great for providing a flexible public API while delegating work to private functions which is likely how some of the longer functions handle default arguments.

-Anyway, adding default arguments to a function is as simple as setting `argument=default_value` in the definition.
+Anyway, adding default arguments to a function is as simple as setting `argument=default_value` in the declaration.

 ```python
 # Default arguments are set with an equals.